 The capacity of Live at the Bowl events at the Sidney Myer Music Bowl has been reduced to 25% as part of our COVIDSafe protocols.
 When attending a performance at the Bowl, patrons can select from three different seating types: Balcony seats (1 – 2 people), Stalls tables (2 – 4 people) and Private decks (4 – 6 people).
 Each of these seating types is a minimum of 1.5 meters apart from one another.

 Theatres Building (under the Spire) and Hamer Hall

-All venues are currently operating at a reduced capacity in line with government health directions but you may be seated next to other patrons.
-This applies to performances in the Fairfax, Playhouse and State Theatre as well as Hamer Hall.
+Venues are currently operating at up to 100% capacity under an approved COVIDSafe Plan.
+Under this plan you may be seated next to other patrons and distancing might not be possible.
+This applies to performances in the Fairfax Studio, Playhouse and State Theatre as well as Hamer Hall.